Staying Safe at Home & In The Office

-Cleaning chemicals play an essential role in our daily lives at home, in school and in the office.
-By safely and effectively removing soils, germs and other contaminants, they prevent the spread of infectious diseases and control allergens, such as dust and mold, helping us to stay healthy.
+Home and professional cleaners play an essential role in our daily lives at home, in school, and in the office.
+By safely and effectively removing soils, germs, and other contaminants, they prevent the spread of infectious diseases and control allergens, such as dust and mold, helping us to stay healthy.
 Cleaning products also enable us to care for our homes and possessions.

-Chemicals used for cleaning and in cleaning products, such as laundry detergents, bleaches, dishwashing products and other household cleaners, help improve cleaning efficiency, making homes, offices and other environments both easier to clean and more hygienic.
+Chemicals used in cleaning products, such as laundry detergents, bleaches, dishwashing products, and other household cleaners, help improve efficiency, making homes, offices and other environments both easier to clean and more hygienic.

 Uses & Benefits

 Chemicals in cleaning products like laundry detergent can help these products to perform just as well in cold water as in hot water, enabling consumers to save money and energy when washing their clothes.
 In addition, highly concentrated liquid laundry formulations made possible by chemistry require less packaging materials and generate less waste.

 Household cleaning products containing antibacterial disinfectants not only remove dirt and soil, but they also can kill the germs that may cause illness.

 Chlorinated chemicals can help protect against seasonal flu outbreaks and episodes of foodborne illness.
 Daycare centers, hospitals, restaurants, and other public facilities rely upon the disinfectant qualities of chlorine-based cleaners to keep the environment germ-free.